interledger/open-payments/docs/mandates.md

 title: Mandates
 ---

+Note to self: check this out https://stripe.com/docs/api/mandates/object
+* Nice properties to have:
+    * Acceptance
+    * status
+    * Multiuse?
+Not sure if this is needed but could be nice

-Mandates represents delegated access to a users account.
+Mandates represents delegated access resource to a users account.

 | Property    | Type           | Required |
 |-------------|----------------|----------|